Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

 # It’s natural for people to be in different places at different times of day, doing and saying different things.
 It creates the illusion of an overall story progressing, even though the dungeons can be done in any order.

 I’ve been watching a YouTube series called “Good Design, Bad Design” about how games succeed and fail at making good menus and things.
 It got me thinking about how I might make my little shop system more elegant.

 # I don’t need text in 3 places when I have a permanent textbox at the bottom.
 I should re-use that.
 Then again, I kind of like how the shop-keeper seems to describe the items when you highlight them.
 Maybe I should turn the bottom textbox into a speech balloon when shopping.

 # I was thinking about ways to show the character’s personalities, and I realized that when a textbox isn’t interrupting the player like in most RPGs, then a conversation can only start when the player chooses to talk to someone.

-# This led me to a clever idea.
-I love when characters banter back and forth with each other or comment about things that are happening, so… what if a party member stepped aside and started staring at something, and when you talk to them you'll see what they have to say about it?
+# This led to a clever idea.
+I love when characters banter back and forth or comment about things that are happening, so… what if a party member stepped aside and started staring at something, and when you talk to them you’ll see what they have to say about it?